Entrance near Danforth Avenue & Route 440

 The isolated reclaimed land of Droyers Point was not considered for development until the late 1920s, when the site was leased by Jersey City for the proposed Jersey City Airport.
-The prospect for an airport in Jersey City came about after the transatlantic flights of Charles Lindbergh and the interest of a little-known aviator Clarence D. Chamberlin in 1927.
-Chamberlin came into Jersey City to advance the new air travel industry with an airplane manufacturing plant and flight school and was named manager of the airport.
+The prospect for an airport in Jersey City came about after the transatlantic flights of Charles Lindbergh and the interest of a little-known transatlantic aviator Clarence D. Chamberlin in 1927.
+Chamberlin came into Jersey City to advance the new air travel industry with his airplane manufacturing plant and flight school, known as Crescent Aircraft Corporation, at Droyers Point.
+Chamberlin became a representative of the Jersey City Chamber of Congress and was named manager of the airport project.

 Mayor Hague's decision led to the construction of Roosevelt Stadium, named for President Roosevelt, its benefactor.
 Considered the best minor league baseball park of the time, the Art Deco style stadium, designed by architect Christian H. Ziegler, was constructed of steel and concrete and opened in 1937.